ssundarraj/music_genre_classifier/paper.md

 * We treated the song as a wave and as a song as well, meaning some features were based on wave properties, and other features were based on song level characteristics.
 The feature vector is of length 19.
 13 features were the MFCC (Mel-frequency cepstral coefficients)[2].
 [4]

 ######CALCULATION OF MFCC  (13 features)
+* MFCC is a representation of the power spectrum of sound .
 * MFCC was calculated using the open source scikit audiolabs library.
 * A highlevel description of MFCC Calulcation [5] is explained below:
  Frame the signal into short frames.
  For each frame calculate the periodogram estimate of the power spectrum.
  Apply the mel filterbank to the power spectra, sum the energy in each filter.
  Take the logarithm of all filterbank energies.
- Take the DCT of the log filterbank energies.
+ Take the Discrete Cosine Transform (DCT)  of the log filterbank energies.
- Keep DCT coefficients 2-13, discard the rest.
+ Keep Discrete Cosing Transform (DCT) coefficients 2-13, discard the rest.

 ######CALCULATION OF SCALE (5 features)